yguitton/training-material/topics/sequence-analysis/tutorials/mafft_varvamp_linkage/tutorial.md

 The following steps are:

-1. Create a human genome database with ncbi makeblastdb
+1. Create a human genome database with ncbi makeblastdb.

 2. Use the builded BLAST database with VarVAMP to check amplicon primer candidates against.